beliveau-lab/TigerFISH/docs/source/index.rst

 Need help?
 ##########

 Do you still have questions after reading the documentation on this site?
-The best way to get help is to reach out via the Tigerfish discussion board.
+The best way to get help is to reach out on our GitHub page.

 .. toctree::
    :hidden: